-"Keep calm and carry on" - while the whole of Europe is following the Brexit debate full of unrest, we take the British at their own word: Our new exhibition focuses on the special relationship between Germany and Great Britain.
+"Keep calm and carry on" - while the whole of Europe is waiting for Brexit full of unrest, we take the British at their own word: Our new exhibition focuses on the special relationship between Germany and Great Britain.
 Whether it's the Beatles, Mr. Bean, Harry Potter or the Royal Family, the British and their culture have always fascinated Germans.
 Millions of German viewers switch on their TVs for Royal weddings and every year on New Year's Eve they watch a drunken butler jump over a tiger skin in the British comedy classic "Dinner for One".
 This tradition of festive German television is, by the way, largely unknown in Great Britain.

 In eight differently designed sections, the exhibition takes up various aspects of the German-British relationship.
 The exhibition begins with the German dismay at the Brexit vote, which is reflected in Jacques Tilly’s design for a Carnival parade float.
 However, looking back in contemporary history, to the times of Adenauer and Churchill, it becomes clear how divided the relationship of the British to the “Continent” in general and also to the Federal Republic has been since 1945.